15 Creative Uses for Flour Sack Towels

 6. Ombre Dyed Hand Towels

-Ombre is a big decorating trend right now, so why not create ombre hand towels personalized with your favorite color?
+Ombre is a big decorating trend right now, so why not create your own flour sack towel design with an ombre dip dye?
 All you need to do is add one packet of dye to 1 cup of salt and 4 cups very hot water in your kitchen sink.
 Mix them together, and then add a tablespoon of liquid dish soap and 2 gallons very hot tap water.
 Mix it all together.
 Dip one-third of the towel into the dye for 10 minutes.
 After the 10 minutes is up, lower the second third of the towel into the dye, but only let it sit for five minutes.
 Finally, lower the whole towel into the dye and let it soak for one or two minutes.
 During the soak times, swirl the towel around to make sure the dye penetrates the fabric evenly.
 Wring out the towel and rinse it with cold water, making sure to hold the lightest colored end under the water so the dye will flow towards the dark area.
 Wring out the towel and rinse it the same way using warm water.
 When the water runs clear, wash and dry the towel as you normally world.

 7. Use Towels for Cooking